 - earned income that exceeded $200,000 (or $300,000 together with a spouse) in each of the prior two years, and reasonably expects the same for the current year, OR

 - has a net worth over $1 million, either alone or together with a spouse (excluding the value of the person’s primary residence).

 On the income test, the person must satisfy the thresholds for the three years consistently either alone or with a spouse, and cannot, for example, satisfy one year based on individual income and the next two years based on joint income with a spouse.
 The only exception is if a person is married within this period, in which case the person may satisfy the threshold on the basis of joint income for the years during which the person was married and on the basis of individual income for the other years.

 In addition, entities such as banks, partnerships, corporations, nonprofits, and trusts may be accredited investors.
 Of the entities that would be considered accredited investors and depending on your circumstances, the following may be relevant to you:

 - any trust, with total assets in excess of $5 million, not formed to specifically purchase the subject securities, whose purchase is directed by a sophisticated person, or

-- a business in which all the equity owners are accredited investors;
+- any entity in which all of the equity owners are accredited investors.

 - SEC’s Fast Answers – Rule 504